KAIST-Visual-AI-Group/Diffusion-Assignment2-DDIM-CFG/README.md

 #### 2-2: Implement CFG Training

 Complete the `TODO` block in the method `forward` of the class `UNet` defined in the file `image_diffusion_todo/network.py`.
-It should be suffice to write a few lines of code that replace class labels with a zero tensor with a certain probability.
+It should be suffice to write a few lines of code that replace class labels with a zero tensor with probability `self.cfg_dropout` defined in class `UNet`.

 #### 2-3: Implement CFG Sampling